Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Method

 \subsubsection{Reward-Guided Scaling of Actor Agent}

-Beyond serving as a reward signal for reinforcement learning, VAGEN effectively guides the test-time scaling of the actor agent via a rejection sampling approach (Best-of-$N$), as illustrated in Figure~\ref{fig:rewardsup}.
+Beyond serving as a reward signal for reinforcement learning, VAGEN effectively guides the test-time scaling of the actor agent via a rejection sampling approach (Best-of-$N$) \cite{agents3,prore}, as illustrated in Figure~\ref{fig:rewardsup}.
 For a given task $q$, we sample $N$ independent trajectories $\{\mathcal{T}_j\}_{j=1}^N$ from the actor agent.
 The verifier agent $\pi_e$ evaluates each trajectory to obtain a predicted reward and confidence tuple $(\hat{R}_j, \hat{C}_j)$.
 The final trajectory $\mathcal{T}^*$ is selected based on the verification results: we prioritize trajectories classified as successful ($\hat{R}=1$) and select the one with the highest confidence $\hat{C}$.
 In the scenario where all trajectories are predicted as failures ($\forall j, \hat{R}_j=0$), we randomly select one candidate for submission.
 This strategy leverages VAGEN to filter out suboptimal execution paths, thereby enhancing the overall pass rate at inference time.
-The final SR achievable (without considering confidence) by the actor agent follows Theorem 1.
-Refer to Appendix~\ref{sec:theorem} for the detailed proof of Theorem 1.
+We provide a detailed theoretical analysis of the final SR achievable by the actor agent (without considering confidence) in Appendix~\ref{sec:theorem}.

-\begin{theorem} Let $p\in [0, 1]$ be the inherent success rate of an actor agent and $a\in [0, 1]$ be the accuracy of a reward model.
-Under $N$ attempts guided by the reward model as a supervisor, the final success rate $P_{\text{final}}(N)$ of the actor agent is given by: